MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ## Create new custom activity

  A standard change request consists of two activities: a default review activity and a default manual activity.
 In the new compliance change request process, Ken will perform the default review activity first, but the second activity is customized.
-Ken will create a new custom change request activity that uses a Windows Workflow Foundation (WF) workflow to automatically add a computer to an Active Directory group.
+Ken will create a custom change request activity that uses a Windows Workflow Foundation (WF) workflow to automatically add a computer to an Active Directory group.
 Automating this change request process means that after the change is approved, the change will be completed without further user interaction.
 The custom activity is at the core of the new compliance change request process.

 ## Create additional custom objects